frederic-perez/AmE-dictionary/data/dictionary.md

 __co-pilot__ _n_ A relief pilot on an airplane.
 __co-sleeping__
 __coach__ _n_ :four: __1a__ A bus, especially one designed for long-distance passenger service. _Deluxe motor coaches._ __3__ A class of airline travel less luxurious and less expensive than first class. :es: clase turista _You’re flying coach._ _A standard coach cabin._
+__coachee__ _n_ /ˌkəʊtʃˈiː/ A person who receives training from a coach, esp in business or office practice.
+__coagulate__ _v_ To cause transformation of (a liquid or sol, for example) into or as if into a soft, semisolid, or solid mass. _Syn_ clot _The medical students watched blood coagulate as part of their lesson in clotting reactions._
 __coalesce__ _v_ :pencil2::six: /koh-uh-LESS/ __1__ To come together to form one group or mass. _The ice masses coalesced into a glacier over time._ :es: fundirse __2__To join forces. _The club’s community service projects provide students with a common goal to coalesce around._
 __coast__ _v_ :two::hammer:
 __coasteering__ _n_